Steve Tilson

-Stephen Brian Tilson (born 27 July 1966) is an English football manager and former player, he is currently the manager of Heybridge Swifts.
+Stephen Brian Tilson (born 27 July 1966) is an English football manager and former player.

 Tilson is best known for his time in charge of Southend United, where he was in charge for seven years, overseeing two promotions and later two relegations.
 In 2014, he was voted Southend United's greatest ever player by fans.

 Playing career

 Born in Wickford, Tilson began his footballing career with non-league sides Basildon United, Bowers United and Witham Town before being signed by then Southend manager David Webb.
 During the 1990s, Tilson appeared in just under 250 matches and played in the side that won two consecutive promotions in the early part of the decade.
 Tilson played continually for Southend, except for a loan spell at Brentford, until 1998, when he signed for Canvey Island, serving as club captain during his 4-year spell with the team.